My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross

 If you need help finding teammates, UBC Recreation Intramurals hosts a Facebook group where players who are looking for a team, and teams that are looking for more players, can be connected.
 Another option is to check out the Free Agent Meetings on September 14 for a chance to meet other like-minded students for an intramural team.

 2. Competitive sports clubs

 Although I really only get competitive in board games, I totally get how the thrill of a competitive sports season is just as fun as bankrupting your opponents in Monopoly.
 With 12 sports in the UBC Thunderbirds Sports Clubs, you can get competitive in anything from Nordic Skiing to Triathlon.

 3. Drop-in sports

-Come any day you’re free to play without having to commit to a team for the term or year, with sports from badminton to volleyball (and sometimes special activities like indoor cricket) to tickle your fancy.
+Come when you’re free to play without having to commit to a team for the term or year, with sports from badminton to volleyball (and sometimes special activities like indoor cricket) to tickle your fancy.
 Drop-in sports at the Student Recreation Centre are free for UBC students.

 4. Special events